 Agreeable: during offline session

-In idle mode, a UE can be configured such that TA is always valid within a given cell.value of infinity is supported for the Time Alignment Timer Conclusion: Feature lead feels this can be left for RAN2.
+Option 1- In idle mode, a UE can be configured such that TA is always valid within a given cell.

+FFS: up to RAN2 how to implement e.g. PUR Time Alignment Timer = infinity

+Option 2- In idle mode, the value of infinity is supported for the Time Alignment Timer and a configuration to disable NRSRP TA validation is supported

+Option 3- It is RAN1 view that is should be possible to disable the PUR Time Alignment Time TA validation and the NRSRP TA validation.

+Conclusion: Feature lead feels this can be left for RAN2.

 When the UE is configured to use several TA validation criteria, the TA is valid only when all the configured TA validation criteria are satisfied.